github/docs/content/github/setting-up-and-managing-your-github-user-account/managing-marketing-emails-from-github.md

 ---
 title: Managing marketing emails from GitHub
 intro: 'In addition to notifications and account emails, {% data variables.product.prodname_dotcom %} occasionally sends marketing emails with news and information about our products.
-If you unsubscribe from existing marketing emails, you won''t be included in future campaigns unless you change your {% data variables.product.prodname_dotcom %} email settings.'
+If you unsubscribe from existing marketing emails, you won\'t be included in future campaigns unless you change your {% data variables.product.prodname_dotcom %} email settings.'
 redirect_from:
   - /articles/managing-marketing-emails-from-github
 versions: